KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/dynamic/cc-musig.md

 ::: warning

 This module is still in development.
-This documentation is here for testing purposes.
+The documentation is here for testing purposes.
 It is incomplete and may contain some errors.
 :::